manupaisable/katacoda-scenarios/01-from-zero-to-delivery/finish.md

-In a short sequence of steps, we have built and launched a simple but complete delivery system.
+In a short sequence of steps, we created a new app and bootstrapped the corresponding pipeline in Jenkins.

-All the necessary configuration was coded, allowing a full restore of Jenkins, including required plugins and job for our application.

-Once Jenkins found the application pipeline definition (Jenkinsfile) in its repo, it launched the pipeline run without any manual intervention.

-In short, with "everything as code" and a few commands we have been able to go from nothing running to a full delivery system with pipelines being executed!
+By leveraging our configuration code, we can quickly get up and running for a new application with a similar tech stack.

+We essentially re-deploy our "immutable" delivery system with the new configuration, ensuring the system can be recreated at any time.